 The Old Continent has been attracting travelers for ages with its fascinating historical sites, rich cultural cities that have been around for thousands of years, and of course, the beautiful beaches at the Mediterranean where one can relax and learn about the art of doing nothing.
 However, all of this comes at a price.
 Whether you’re looking for the best summer destinations or some of the luxurious winter ski resorts, Europe isn’t a cheap continent to explore.
-Fortunately, we compiled a long list of Europe travel hacks that can help you save money and travel Europe on a budget.
+Fortunately, we compiled a long list of Europe travel hacks that can help you save money and travel Europe on a budget like a pro.

 All-inclusive or not?